Disappearance of Etan Patz

-Decades later, it was determined that Patz had been abducted and murdered the same day that he went missing.
-The case was reopened in 2010 by the Manhattan District Attorney's office.
-In 2012, the FBI excavated the basement of the alleged crime scene near the Patz residence but discovered no new evidence.
-Pedro Hernandez—a suspect who confessed—was charged and indicted later that year on charges of second-degree murder and first-degree kidnapping.
-In 2014, the case went through a series of hearings to determine whether or not Hernandez's statements before he received his Miranda rights were legally admissible at trial.
-His trial began in January 2015 and it ended with a mistrial that May, when 1 of the 12 jurors held out.
-The retrial began on October 19, 2016, and it was concluded on February 14, 2017, after nine days of deliberations, when the jury found Hernandez guilty of murder and kidnapping.
+Pedro Hernandez—a suspect who confessed in 2012—was charged and indicted later that year on charges of second-degree murder and first-degree kidnapping.
+In 2014, After a mistrial and retrial, on February 14, 2017, after nine days of deliberations, the jury found Hernandez guilty of murder and kidnapping.
 Hernandez was sentenced to 25-years-to-life in prison on April 18, 2017.
-Hernandez will not be eligible for parole for 25 years.
+On July 21, 2025, Hernandez's conviction was overturned by a federal appeals panel ruling that the state trial court's instructions to the jury were erroneous.

 Disappearance

-On the morning of May 25, 1979, Etan left his SoHo apartment at 113 Prince Street by himself for the first time, planning to walk two blocks to board a school bus at West Broadway and Prince Street.
+On the morning of May 25, 1979, Etan left his parents’ SoHo apartment at 113 Prince Street by himself for the first time, planning to walk two blocks to board a school bus at West Broadway and Prince Street.
 He was wearing a black "Future Flight Captain" pilot cap, a blue corduroy jacket, blue jeans and blue sneakers with fluorescent stripes.
 He never got on the bus.

 At school, Etan's teacher noticed his absence but did not report it to the principal.
 When Etan did not return home after school, his mother Julie called the police.
 At first, detectives considered the Patzes to be possible suspects but quickly determined they had no involvement.
 An intense search began that evening, using nearly 100 police officers and a team of bloodhounds.
 The search continued for weeks.
 Neighbors and police canvassed the city and placed missing-child posters featuring Etan's portrait, but this resulted in few leads.

 Etan's father Stanley was a professional photographer and had a collection of photographs he had taken of his son.
 His photos of Etan were printed on countless missing-child posters and milk cartons.
 They were also projected on screens in Times Square.